Living in the wilderness

 Last week, we had our first notable cold snap of this winter.
 Temperatures went in the double digits below zero Fahrenheit (colder than -23.3oC).
 Thus, adding layers, wearing wool socks and long underwear were a must.
 I wore this outfit for Casual Friday.

 Do you have snow in winter?
-If so, do you look at tracks in the snow?
+If so, do you look for tracks in the snow?
 Do you take photos of them?
-What do you wear to stay warm?
-Let me know your style challenges by email, so I can help you.
+What do you wear to stay warm on frigid-cold winter days?
+Let me know your winter style challenges by email, so I can help you.

 Get the support, motivation, and tips to look to your best in life.
 Subscribe to High Latitude Style.
 Deep inside you know when I can do it you can do it too.